 PLANT BASED DIET DEFINITION

-On the other hand, plant based eating is more predominantly about health (or you may decide to start off plant based as you ease yourself into veganism), and you have more leeway to have a few ‘cheats’ to help make things easier, which is often needed, especially in the early stages of making such huge lifestyle changes.
+On the other hand, plant based eating is more predominantly about health (or you may decide to start off plant based as you ease yourself into veganism).
+But, you do have more leeway to have a few ‘cheats’ to help make things easier.
+This is often needed, especially in the early stages of making such huge lifestyle changes.

 How to ‘be’ around others

-You will more often than not find, that when others see how well you look they will ask you what you’re doing and will want a piece of the action for themselves, which is obviously great and you can refer them to Zestforever :-).
-Being the change you wish to see in the world is a lot more powerful and effective than just preaching it – or so said Mahatma Gandhi anyway!
+You will find that when others see how well you look, they will ask you what you’re doing and will want a piece of the action for themselves.
+This is obviously great!
+Being the change you wish to see in the world is a lot more powerful and effective than just preaching it.

 Putting together nutritionally complete meals

-Don’t be alarmed, as it’s really not as hard as it sounds and will soon become second nature.
-New evidence has found that you don’t actually have to eat a complete amino acid profile at every meal, just over the course of the day is good enough.
+Don’t be alarmed as it’s really not as hard as it sounds, and will soon become second nature.
+New evidence has found that you don’t actually have to eat a complete amino acid profile at every meal.
+Just over the course of the day is apparently good enough.

-Sometimes a good plant based protein powder supplement can be a godsend when you’re on a vegan diet.
+Sometimes a good plant based protein powder supplement can be a godsend when you’re on a plant based or vegan diet.
 Why?
 Because it is actually quite hard to meet your protein needs (but not impossible with vigilance) if you are doing a lot of exercise or training.

-I found this out the hard way in the beginning, and actually lost some muscle mass at first – even though I was doing weight bearing exercise.
-So, to be on the safe side I now have a protein shake on days I train (or even add a scoop to my morning porridge if I have done a workout the day before) and I haven’t had a problem with it since.
+You may find this out the hard way in the beginning, and actually lose some muscle mass at first – even though you’re doing weight bearing exercise.
+So, to be on the safe side, have a protein shake on train days (or even add a scoop to your morning porridge if you have done a workout the day before).

-You will find that you may feel much fuller, and your blood sugars will stay much more stable by the proper understanding of combining foods to make sure you are obtaining the correct amounts of protein, carbohydrates, healthy fats and nutrients throughout the day.
+You will find that you may feel much fuller, and your blood sugars will stay much more stable by the proper understanding of combining foods.
+This will help you be sure you are obtaining the correct amounts of protein, carbohydrates, healthy fats, and nutrients throughout the day.

 - Wholegrains such as spelt, wheat, barley, corn, millet, amaranth.